Background pattern

 * NOTE: This is NOT a true error boundary and won't catch rendering errors.

-* Use class components or React 19's React.ErrorBoundary for actual error boundaries.
+* Use a class component or the react-error-boundary library for actual error boundaries.

 * This component only handles manually thrown errors via the throwError prop.